 At this stage, it’s better to avoid choosing something you’ve absolutely never done before, as a huge learning curve is not a great place to start as a freelancer.
-But you can consider transferrable skills—for example, if you’ve worked in admin, you could have skills that would be useful as an Online PA.
-Also known as … pick what you’re good at.
+But you can consider transferrable skills—for example, if you’ve worked in admin, you could have skills that would be useful as a Virtual PA.
+Also known as … do what you’re good at.

 Step 2: Don’t quit your day job.

 When you’ve figured out what you want to do, it can be tempting to jack in your current job today (if you have one) and think you’ll start as a freelancer tomorrow.
 After all, you need free time to set yourself up as a freelancer, right?
-In reality, having no stable income to rely on while you get started is likely to be a hindrance and send you back job hunting.
+In reality, having no stable income to rely on while you get started is likely to be a hindrance and send you back job hunting in no time.

 Unless you’ve got bags of money squirreled away to survive on while you get started (or an extremely lengthy notice period), it’s better to start small while you’re still a payroll employee and build up until you’re ready to make the leap*.
 At the same time, you should start saving as much as possible to enable to cushion the leap later.

 *A small note: If you’re going to be doing similar work to your day job, you may need to check with them whether you are able to freelance at the same time.
-Most employers are fine with this as long as you are ensuring sufficient breaks between work and not working for competitors.
+Most employers are fine with this as long as you are ensuring sufficient breaks between work and not working for competitors or sharing their secrets.